Brave New World Theme of Sex

-Sex is closely tied to violence in Brave New World as the two extremes of passion.
-In this futuristic, controlled environment, promiscuity is the law and emotional attachment is illegal.
-Sex is no longer used for procreation but rather for distraction and pacification.
-The act has been dehumanized and made devoid of passion, treated casually and publicly rather than as a personal matter.
-Because of this norm, no space of time ever passes between a desire and the consummation of that desire.
+Let's talk about sex, baby.
+In Brave New World, sex and violence are portrayed as the two extremes of passion.
+In this futuristic world, promiscuity is the law and emotional attachment is straight-up illegal.
+That's right, no more couples and no more love.
+Sex is no longer used for procreation, but rather for distraction and pacification—kind of like how social media is used today.
+Sex has been dehumanized and made devoid of passion, treated casually and publicly rather than as a personal matter.
+Because of this, no space of time ever passes between a desire and the consummation of that desire.

 Questions About Sex

-- Promiscuity is encouraged – no, demanded – in the World State.
-Is this a subjugation of the natural inclination towards monogamy, or is it catering to the natural inclination of sleeping with as many people as possible?
+- Promiscuity is encouraged—no, demanded—in the World State.
+Is this a subjugation of the natural inclination toward monogamy, or is it catering to the natural inclination of sleeping with as many people as possible?

 - Is the above question different in talking about men than it is for women?
 In Brave New World, which gender seems more disposed toward monogamy, and which toward promiscuity?

 - Why do the World Controllers include sex at all as a part of daily life?
 Why not just eliminate everyone's sex drives altogether?